Dr Stefanie Reissner

 Reissner, SC and Pagan, V (2013) 'Generating employee engagement in a public–private partnership: management communication activities and employee experiences', International Journal of Human Resource Management, 24(14): 2741-2759 (DOI: 10.1080/09585192.2013.765497).

-More details about the study and the findings to date can be found at http://www.managerial-storytelling.com
+Details about the study and the practitioner-focused findings can be found at http://www.managerial-storytelling.com.

 During my studies for an MA in Coaching for Organizational Excellence (University of Sunderland), I researched several aspects of coaching.
 My Master's dissertation was entitled 'Theory and Practice of Narrative and Storytelling in Coaching', thereby integrating my expertise on narrative and storytelling.
 Publications from this research include: